 The solar panel prices quoted on this page are for standard solar panels installed onto a typical tiled and sloping roof.

-Sloping roofs with slates are usually more difficult to install panels to.
-Unusual roof shapes and designs could mean you need lots of smaller panels rather than one or two larger ones, this may cost more in both materials and labour fees.
+Unusual roof shapes and designs could mean you need lots of smaller panels rather than one or two larger ones; this may cost more in both materials and labour fees.

 The easiest and most cost-effective solar panel installation is on a property with good access to the roof, common tiles and just one aspect requiring the panels.